Posts

 We take a look at the top 3 cloud challenges, discuss managing clouds, and explore cloud waste.
 Understanding these issues, you will better understand how to create better cloud solutions.
 You will also be better able to set expectations from those providing cloud solutions and related services.

-Top 3 Cloud Challenges
+Top 3 Cloud Computing Challenges

 • Managing Cloud Spend (80%),